 As a sole proprietor, you are taxed as an individual.
 You will report all income and expenses from your business on your personal tax return.

 The only difference between filing as a sole proprietor as opposed to an individual is that, as a sole proprietor, you must complete a Schedule C with your Form 1040.

 To find your tax bracket as a sole proprietor, see our guide to tax brackets for self-employed therapists.

 To complete Schedule C of Form 1040, you’ll need the following information:

 - Your Social Security Number

 - Employer Identification Number, or EIN

-- Financial statements –– more specifically, income statements showing earnings and expenses
+- Financial statements –– more specifically, profit and loss (P&L) statements showing earnings and expenses

 - Records and receipts for planned tax deductions